LucasArts adventure games: 3D graphics and GrimE (1998–2000)

-Special editions and remakes (2009–present)
+Special editions and remakes (2009–2017)

 In July 2009, LucasArts released an enhanced remake of the 1990 title The Secret of Monkey Island, with the intent of bringing the old game to a new audience.
-According to LucasArts, this was "just the start of LucasArts’ new mission to revitalize its deep portfolio of beloved gaming franchises".
+According to LucasArts, this was "just the start of LucasArts' new mission to revitalize its deep portfolio of beloved gaming franchises".
 Described by British journalist John Walker as a "cautious toe in the water" for LucasArts, the move was prompted by LucasArts president Darrell Rodriguez, who had assumed the post only two months prior.
 According to Walker, many LucasArts employees had grown up playing the games from the 1990s, suggesting that should the renewed endeavour be successful, the developers would be keen to continue with further adventure titles.

 The Secret of Monkey Island: Special Edition ran in an engine updated for high definition graphics that utilized the original game's resources, including the original SCUMM scripts.
 The special edition featured new high definition art and music played by a live orchestra.
 The original DOS CD version of the game was playable at any time with the press of a button.

 Following the success of the first special edition, LucasArts released the sequel, Monkey Island 2 Special Edition, in the summer of 2010.
 Like the original special edition, the second special edition used an updated engine that supported high resolution graphics, and utilized the original game's resource files.
 This time, since the game used the iMUSE system, the engine had to be modified to run the new live orchestra music in various arrangements that simulated the shift in tone and pitch from scene to scene that iMUSE performed on the original MIDI music.
 The second special edition featured a change in control scheme as well as a change in art direction due to criticism of the first special edition.

 Double Fine Productions released remasters of Grim Fandango in 2015, Day of the Tentacle in 2016, and Full Throttle in 2017.